Writing Essentials 4:

 Your Course Description

-This essential writing course for middle school students — where your student continues learning how to create well-crafted sentences and paragraphs using specific nouns, strong verbs, appropriate adjectives and adverbs, prepositions and prepositional phrases, and compound sentence structures.
-Special emphasis is placed on using words correctly in systems of testing such as standardized tests and the student’s ability to identify improper word choice and make the corrections.
+This essential writing course continues to give your student the skills for how to create well-crafted sentences and paragraphs using specific nouns, strong verbs, appropriate adjectives and adverbs, prepositions and prepositional phrases, and compound sentence structures.
+This course specifically sets your student up for success in crafting longer writing (paragraphs and beyond).
+Special emphasis is placed on using words correctly in systems of testing such as standardized tests and the student’s ability to identify improper word choice while making critical corrections in thinking and writing.